huggingface/huggingface_hub/docs/source/guides/upload.md

 very diverse, from repositories with a few huge files (e.g. model weights) to repositories with thousands of small files (e.g. an image dataset).
 Each repository will have its own limitations, so here is a list of factors to consider:

 - **Repository size**: The total size of the data you're planning to upload.
 There is no hard limit on a Hub repository size.
 However, if you plan to upload hundreds of GBs or even TBs of data, we would appreciate it if you could let us know in advance so we can better help you if have any questions during the process.
+You can contact us at datasets@huggingface.co or on [our Discord](http://hf.co/join/discord).
 - **Number of files**: There are two practical limits about the number of files in your repo.
 Under the hood, the Hub uses Git to version the data which has its limitations:
     - The total number of files in the repo cannot exceed 1M files.
 If you are planning to upload more than 1M files,